Daniel Casper: Men's

 Team Casper continued their success into the 2025-26 curling season, starting the season by finishing second at the 2025 Trentino Curling World Cup, losing to Yannick Schwaller 7–6 in the final.
 Casper continued their strong start to the season by winning the Grand Slam of Curling Masters Tier 2 event, beating Kevin Koe 4–2 in the final.
 Their performance over the past two seasons qualified the team for the 2025 United States Olympic Curling Trials.
 At the Trials, Team Casper would go 4–2 in the round robin and beat the rink led by 2018 Olympic Champion and 5-time Olympian John Shuster in the best-of-three final series, winning the deciding Game 3 by a score of 7-5 after the two sides split the first two games.
-This win qualified the Casper rink to represent the United States at the 2025 Olympic Qualification Event, with the goal of qualifying for the 2026 Winter Olympics.
+This win qualified the Casper rink to represent the United States at the 2025 Olympic Qualification Event.
+The team would go on to win the Qualification Event, finishing 6–1 after round robin play and beating China's Xu Xiaoming 9–4, qualifying for the 2026 Winter Olympics.

+Mixed doubles

+Casper first competed in mixed doubles with Rebecca Rodgers at the 2021 United States Mixed Doubles Curling Championship which was held in a bio-secure bubble at the Wausau Curling Club in Wausau, Wisconsin in May 2021.
+There, the pair finished with a 1–4 record.

+Casper would later team up with Delaney Strouse at the 2022 United States Mixed Doubles Curling Championship where the pair made it all the way to the 3 vs. 4 game before being defeated by Jamie Sinclair and Rich Ruohonen.
+Casper and Strouse would again compete at the 2023 United States Mixed Doubles Curling Championship, where they lost in a tiebreaker to Taylor Anderson and Ben Richardson.
+The following season, Casper would then compete in mixed doubles with Vicky Persinger, where they reached the quarterfinals of the 2024 United States Mixed Doubles Curling Championship where they were eliminated by John Shuster and Aileen Geving.

 Personal life

 Casper began curling at the age of eleven at the Ardsley Curling Club.
 He graduated from the University of Minnesota in 2024 with a strategic communications degree.
 He previously attended Hackley School, graduating in 2019.

+Casper was diagnosed in 2023 with Guillain-Barré Syndrome (GBS).